-During the First Zappeian Olympic Games in 1859 various products of Eptalofos were displayed in the agricultural expedition and won the following awards: a) gold award for the quality of the bulls, cows, pigs and sheep, b) silver award for the quality of the corn, c) silver award for the world famous wine Tour la Reine, d) bronze award for the oats, the potatoes, the red and white beans.
+During the First Zappa's Olympic Games in 1859, various products of Heptalophos were displayed in the agricultural exhibition and won the following awards: a) gold award for the quality of the bulls, cows, pigs and sheep, b) silver award for the quality of the corn, c) silver award for the world famous wine Tour la Reine, d) bronze award for the oats, the potatoes, the red and white beans.

-The property of Eptalofos is consisted of the Swiss style gardeners' houses, which were built at the seven hills of the estate, and the Queen's Tower (Tour la Reine).
+The property of Heptalophos is consisted of the Swiss style gardeners' houses, which were built at the seven hills of the estate, and the Queen's Tower (Tour la Reine).
 The Tower, restored by Directorate of Restoration of Modern and Contemporary Monuments, is a unique monument of neogothic architecture in Greece, most likely work of F. Boulanger or Chr.
-Hansen (Fig.5).
-According to some researchers the Tour la Reine is a result of the repair of Williams' Mansion.
-The two storey building with the windows and towers of gothic style was constructed between 1851 and 1854 and it follows the European tradition of the maisons de plaisance [16].
+Hansen (Fig.16).
+The two storey building with the windows and towers of gothic style was constructed between 1851 and 1854 and it follows the European tradition of the maisons de plaisance [19].

-Fig. 5.
-The palace Tour la Reine.
+Fig.16 The palace Tour la Reine.

-After King's Otto death in 1867, Queen Amalia sold the property to the baron Simon Sinas.
+After King's Otto death in 1867, Queen Amalia sold the property to the baron S. Sinas.
 Today the Queen's Tower and part of the land belong to the Serpieri family who continues the wine production.
-The rest of the estate (100 hectares) is comprised in the Environmental Park "Antonis Tritsis".
+The rest of the estate (100 hectares) is comprised in the Environmental Park "Antonis Tritsis" [20].

-The Amalia's Tower at the Eptalofos Land is the best preserved project of the Queen.
+Amalia's Tower at the Heptalophos Land is the best preserved project of the Queen.
 She increased the production and reinforced the competition of the Greek products in the international market, as she promoted the cultivation of certain plants and trees.
-The location of the Tower in a distinguished position at the land, the arrangement of gardens and trees, the curvilinear mapping of the routes, the cultivation of certain plants make Eptalofos the best example of the romantic historism in Greece.
+The location of the Tower in a distinguished position at the land, the arrangement of gardens and trees, the curvilinear mapping of the routes, the cultivation of certain plants make Heptalophos the best example or the romantic historism in Greece.